Sky Multichannels: Overview

 The service started on 1 September 1993, based on the idea from chief executive officer Sam Chisholm and Rupert Murdoch of converting the company's business strategy to an entirely fee-based concept.
 The new package included four channels formerly available free-to-air on Astra's satellites, as well as introducing new channels.
 Some of the channels had been broadcast either in the clear or soft encrypted (i.e. a VideoCrypt decoder was required, but without a subscription card) prior to their addition to the Multichannels package.

 Within two months of the launch, Sky gained 400,000 new subscribers with the majority taking at least one premium channel, which helped BSkyB reach 3.5 million households by mid-1994.
 The service continued until the closure of BSkyB's analogue platform on 27 September 2001, due to the expansion of Sky Digital after its launch three years earlier.

 Channels added later include QVC (1 October 1993) and VH1 (1 October 1994).
 When VH1's German version started on 10 March 1995, VideoCrypt decoders would blank out the service to British viewers and prevent them from watching the channel for free.
-Nick at Nite was originally part of the Multichannels plan but did not materialize.
+Nick at Nite was originally going to be part of the Multichannels plan but ultimately the channel did not launch.